Skip to Main Content Skip to Site Map Skip to Accessibility Statement

 Prescribing Notes

-• Counsel patients on ‘sick day guidance’ with SGLT-2 inhibitors – click here for further information.
+• Counsel patients on ‘sick day rules’ with SGLT-2 inhibitors.

 Cautions

-• Serious cases of diabetic ketoacidosis have been reported in patients taking an SGLT-2 inhibitor.
-See MHRA Drug Safety Update April 2016 for advice.
-Address modifiable risks for DKA before starting an SGLT2 inhibitor.
+• Serious cases of DKA have been reported in patients taking a SGLT-2 inhibitor.
+A number of factors may predispose patients to DKA e.g. a history of pancreatitis, alcohol abuse, conditions leading to restricted food intake or severe dehydration see MHRA for full details.
+Address modifiable risks for DKA before starting an SGLT-2 inhibitor.
 For example, people who are following a very low carbohydrate or ketogenic diet may need to delay treatment until they have changed their diet.

 • Canagliflozin may increase the risk of lower-limb amputation (mainly toes) in patients with type 2 diabetes.
 Evidence does not show an increased risk for dapagliflozin and empagliflozin, but the risk may be a class effect.
 Preventive foot care is important for all patients with diabetes.
 See MHRA advice for healthcare professionals.